Inverse mean curvature flow with outer obstacle: Introduction

 We start with constructing a family of approximate solutions, where the obstacle $\p\Omega$ is replaced by a soft curvature well.
 Consider a family of smooth functions $\psi_\delta$, defined such that $\psi_\delta|_\Omega=0$ and $\psi_\delta(x)\to+\infty$ when $d(x,\Omega)\to\delta$.
 So $\psi_\delta$ is defined in the $\delta$-neighborhood of $\Omega$.
 It follows that

 and we recover a hard obstacle when $\delta\to0$.
 Then consider the weighted version of weak IMCF

 The rapid growth of $\psi_\delta$ ensures the existence of a solution $u_\delta$ such that

-Then we take the limit (of a subsequqence) $u=\lim_{\delta\to0}u_\delta$.
+Then we take a subsequential limit $u=\lim_{\delta\to0}u_\delta$.
 Note that \eqref{eq-intro:soft_obs} is the usual IMCF inside $\Omega$, thus $u$ is an interior solution of \eqref{eq-intro:IVP} by a standard compactness theorem.
 The level sets of $u_\delta$ are bent drastically by $\psi_\delta$ when going outside $\Omega$, and when $\delta\to0$, a large amount of level sets pile up at $\p\Omega$.

 We need to obtain a uniform control on the calibrations of $u_\delta$ (denoted by $\nu_\delta$), and pass it to the limit $\delta\to0$.
 For simplicity, assume for the moment that $u_\delta$ are smooth solutions of \eqref{eq-intro:soft_obs}, so $\nu_\delta$ are the outer unit normals of the hypersurfaces.
-Several new ingredients are involved in the next step: a blow-up argument, a new Liouville theorem on the half-space, and finally, a novel near-obstacle parabolic estimate.
+Several new ingredients are involved in the next step: a blow-up argument, a new Liouville theorem on the half-space, and finally, a new near-obstacle parabolic estimate.

 The blow-up argument is aimed at showing the following: \begin{enumerate}[label={(\roman*)}, nosep] \item the normal vector $\nu_\delta$ is uniformly converging to $\nu_\Omega$ \textit{on} $\p\Omega$, \item $\metric{\nu_\delta}{\p_r}\geq\frac12$ in a neighborhood of $\p\Omega$ that is independent of $\delta$. \end{enumerate} Here $\p_r=-\D d(\cdot,\p\Omega)$ is the outpointing radial vector orthogonal to $\p\Omega$.
 The two claims are proved through similar ideas, so let us explain (ii).
 Suppose, on the contrary, that as $\delta\to0$, there is a sequence of ``bad points'' $x_i\to\p\Omega$.
 Then we take suitably rescaled solutions near $x_i$, and obtain a ``bad'' blow-up limit.
 The limit turns out to be a weak solution of IMCF in the half space $\{x_n<0\}$, which respects the boundary obstacle.
 This eventually contradicts the following Liouville theorem, thus proving claim (ii):